atsyplenkov/megapolis/content/home/logistics.md

 weight = 20  # Order that this section will appear.

 title = "Logistics"
-subtitle = "Kindly ask your question using Comments box in Youtube to write your question.
+subtitle = "Kindly ask your question using Q&A box in Zoom Meeting to write your question.
 The Chair/Host will read out your question to Speakers during available time after the lecture.
-Subscribe to the <a href='https://www.youtube.com/channel/UCCXZNFdglOzGczmnAisb1vg'>Yotube channel</a> and don't miss the lectures!"
+Subscribe to <a href='https://www.youtube.com/channel/UCCXZNFdglOzGczmnAisb1vg'>Yotube channel</a> to watch lectures later!"

 # Showcase personal skills or business features.
 #